Bye bye "bikepoo": New era of transport dawns on Myanmar

 "The bikepoo era is over," he added.

 His manager will use its licence to import a new bus.
 That also marks a change.
-From 1997 until last year when a semi-civilian government took office, military-owned companies monopolised the distribution of vehicle import licences.
+From 1997 until last year when a semi-civilian government took office, military-owned companies monopolized the distribution of vehicle import licenses.
 Only the rich and the powerful could afford them.

 Car prices have plunged but remain high compared to other countries, inflated by taxes.
-A typical 2001-model Toyota sedan now costs about 20 million kyat, compared to more than 120 million kyat in August last year.
+A typical 2001-model Toyota sedan now costs about 20 million kyat ($23,000), compared to more than 120 million kyat ($140,000) in August last year.

 Trains are also getting refurbished, mainly with new cars imported from India and China.
 With Japanese assistance, a 600-km (370-mile) rail link between Yangon and Mandalay in the north will be upgraded, shortening the journey to eight hours from 14, Deputy Minister of Rail Transport Thaung Lwin told Reuters.